 Any liquidity risk arising due to non-availability of adequate funds at an appropriate cost is minimized through a mix of strategies, including asset securitization and assignment and temporary asset liability gap.
-We constantly monitor our liquidity under the guidance of the asset liability management committee and the investment committee.
+We constantly monitor our liquidity under the guidance of the asset liability management committee.